-Why does solar energy develop so slowly while so much energy can be gained while solar cells are 100 times as cheap as 40 years ago?
-The fast decrease in price of Fig. 14 would be due to efficiency improvements in peripheral equipment.
-Just before passing the economic efficiency of fossile fuels basic barriers loom up.
-Which basic barriers are that?
-The oil industry has collected patents and studies that question.
+Why does solar energy develop so slowly while so much energy can be gained?
+Solar cells are 100 times as cheap as 40 years ago.
+The stagnating decrease in price of Fig. 14 would be due to increasing silicium prices and efficiency improvements in peripheral equipment.
+Just before passing the economic efficiency of fossile fuels these barriers loom up.
+The oil industry has collected solar patents and studies that question, in the mean time developing the technology to exploit the still large stocks in oil sands (an ecological disaster).
 Scenarios still depart from a small contribution of solar energy in 2030.
 The development of the steam engine lasted 40 years.
-Are the barriers larger?
+Are the technological barriers now larger?
 Any way, the consequences are larger than those of the industrial revolution.
-Many people will loose their jobs or investments, but use of energy, depletion of resources, mobility would no longer be environmental problems.
+Many people will loose their jobs or investments, but use of energy, depletion of resources and mobility would no longer be environmental problems.
 Only basic ecological problems remain: from the 1.5 mln known species 100 000 are lost, 80% of the human population is not healthy.